turingschool/backend-curriculum-site/module2/projects/bike-share-redux.md

 * Use Rails and ERB templates to render views to create, read, update, and delete resources using RESTful routes and appropriate HTTP verbs
 * Use Rails and ERB templates to display a dashboard not related to a specific resource saved in the database
-* Practice mixing HTML, CSS, and templates to create an inviting and usable User Interface
+* Practice mixing HTML, SASS, and templates to create an inviting and usable User Interface
 * Deploy an application to Heroku
 * Write an articulate README documenting features and functionalities of application
 * Build a logical user-flow that moves across multiple controllers and models